 Master of Arts in Education Major in Physical Education

 The Master of Arts in Education Major in Physical Education program aims to nurture and prepare students for a professional career in the field of education.
-By providing an educational experience that includes a wide choice of academic cultivation and movement activities, the program is dedicated to develop professionals who will become contributing members of the community and an asset to the field.
+By providing an educational experience that includes a wide choice of academic cultivation and movement activities, the program is dedicated to developing professionals who will become contributing members of the community and an asset to the field.

-Likewise, the program is aimed towards providing state of the art facilities, resources, and experiences, as well as attaining the education required to fulfill the specialization in the teaching of physical education and sports.
+Likewise, the program is aimed towards providing state-of-the-art facilities, resources, and experiences, as well as attaining the education required to fulfill the specialization in the teaching of physical education and sports.

 - Philosophical, Sociological & Psychological Foundations of Education